 - iHerb coupon code (click on this link to get $5 off at checkout, or manually enter in the code “FUZ092“ at checkout)

-Disclaimer: I have to mention that vitamins and supplements are not for everyone, and that certain vitamins and supplements may be harmful, especially when combining them with prescribed medications or other vitamins and supplements, using them inappropriately, or using them in place of prescribed medications, even if they are labeled “natural” (after all, tobacco, cocaine, and arsenic are natural substances).
+[Disclaimer: I have to mention that vitamins and supplements are not for everyone.
+And certain vitamins and supplements may be harmful, especially when combining them with prescribed medications or other vitamins and supplements, using them inappropriately, or using them in place of prescribed medications, even if they are labeled “natural” (after all, tobacco, cocaine, and arsenic are natural substances).
 According to the HSA, “dietary supplements are not intended to treat, diagnose, cure, or alleviate the effects of diseases.”
 Please consult a qualified health professional if you have questions regarding whether a particular vitamin or supplement is right for you.]